Fatty Liver in Children, an Epidemic We Can Reverse

 Yes, it can be challenging, but reducing your child’s screen time opens up room for more play and movement.
 It may take some encouragement on your part, but even something as simple as a daily family walk goes a long way!
 A 2023 study found that just 150-minutes of moderate to intense exercise a week significantly reduces liver fat.15

 1. Raid your pantry and pitch the processed foods.
 Avoid fast food.
 Cut out sodas and other sugary drinks.
 You’ve heard this before: processed foods are just not good for you or your kids, even in moderation.
 They’re loaded with artificial flavors, colors, additives, and preservatives and are over-processed, stripping the “food” of any nutritional value.
-They are also a main driver of the development of NAFLD.16 Saying no to drinks with high-fructose corn syrup is particularly important.
+They are also a main driver of the development of MASLD.16 Saying no to drinks with high-fructose corn syrup is particularly important.
 Fructose induces liver inflammation, promotes insulin resistance, and dyslipidemia—abnormally elevated fats (lipids) in the blood—all of which are linked to the development of fatty liver disease.17

 2. When it comes to prioritizing liver health—and overall health—for the whole family, choose organic.
-Research has found that higher exposures to certain pesticides are associated with higher rates of NAFLD.18 And conventional produce typically has not one, or even two, pesticide residues, but many.
-Take for example the strawberry, a favorite among children: One Environmental Working Group (EWG) report found 36 types of pesticides on conventional strawberries.19 don’t stop at produce—include a cleanup of your everyday grocery items, too.
-That’s because studies show that even ultra-low levels of residues of the herbicide glyphosate found in grocery items like cereal, oatmeal, crackers, etc., can increase the risk of developing NAFLD.20
+Research has found that higher exposures to certain pesticides are associated with higher rates of MASLD.18 And conventional produce typically has not one, or even two, pesticide residues, but many.
+Take for example the strawberry, a favorite among children: One Environmental Working Group (EWG) report found 36 types of pesticides on conventional strawberries.19 But don’t stop at produce—include a cleanup of your everyday grocery items, too.
+That’s because studies show that even ultra-low levels of residues of the herbicide glyphosate found in grocery items like cereal, oatmeal, crackers, etc., can increase the risk of developing MASLD.20

 3. Eat more organic fruits and veggies and grass-fed, humanely raised meats.
 Incorporate fruits, such as berries that can reduce inflammation in the liver, leafy greens that contain fiber and nutrients like vitamin K to support liver health, cruciferous veggies like cabbage, broccoli, and cauliflower that can help protect the liver against environmental chemicals, and grass-fed meats and wild-caught fish that contain higher ratios of healthy omega-3s as well as liver-protective, anti-inflammatory, and antioxidant nutrients.21 22